 That documents were forged for five of Simon’s children.

 That documents were altered in the Shirley Bernstein Trust.

+That documents were fabricated in the Shirley Bernstein Trust.

 That when Shirley Bernstein passed her Shirley Trust became irrevocable.

-That when Shirley Bernstein passed her Shirley Trust and other trusts beneficiaries were Eliot, Jill and Lisa and their lineal descendants only.
+That when Shirley Bernstein passed the beneificires were Eliot….etc..her Shirley Trust? and other trusts beneficiaries were Eliot, Jill and Lisa and their lineal descendants only.

 That Theodore and Pamela are both disinherited entirely and considered predeceased for all purposes of the Shirley Trust and distributions made thereunder.

-That Theodore and Pamela are both disinherited entirely and considered predeceased for all purposes of the 2008 Simon Trust and distributions made thereunder, which is alleged restated in 2012, allegedly signed and improperly notarized 48 days prior to Simon’s unexpected and sudden death.
+That Theodore and Pamela are both disinherited entirely and considered predeceased for all purposes of the 2008 Simon Trust and distributions made thereunder, which is alleged to have been restated in 2012, allegedly signed and improperly notarized 48 days prior to Simon’s unexpected and sudden death.

 That Theodore and Pamela are both disinherited entirely and considered predeceased for all purposes of the 2012 Simon alleged Amended and Restated Trust and distributions made thereunder, allegedly signed and improperly notarized 48 days prior to Simon’s unexpected and sudden death.